 This course will introduce students to the basics of desktop publishing and yearbook production.
 While collaborating on the production of the yearbook (Log), the students will perfect writing skills appropriate for publications.
-Students will also develop photography/video skills and learn how to choose and edit photos/video that tell a story.
+Students will also develop photography/video skills and learn how to choose and edit photos/videos that tell a story.
 Technology will be an integral part of the course, with special emphasis placed on layout design, productions, and effective communication.
 Students will also have a chance to develop their knowledge of advertising and commerce, as the staff is responsible for raising the funds required for publication both through activities at school and in the community.
 Grades will be based on assignments, tests, and acceptable contributions to the yearbook on a regular basis and the student's ability to meet deadlines.
 Students may take this course more than once with teacher approval.
+A fee is charged for this course.